Inclusive Thermodynamics of Computational Machines: Introduction

 \subsection{The forward processes}

-For completeness, we need to specify the initial distribution over the set of all the variables in the computational system, both those in the SOI and those in the baths.
+To investigate the thermodynamics of the forward process, we need to specify the initial distribution over the set of all the variables in the computational system, both those in the SOI and those in the baths.
 Often this step is skipped in CS, since that distribution is not relevant to the questions being investigated.
 However, this step is crucial for us.
 Indeed, when combined with the dynamics of the full computational system, that initial distribution fixes the final distribution --- and it is the relation of those two distributions that determines the value of the EP.

 Typically in computational models, if the initial distribution over the full computational system is in fact specified, it is a product distribution over the SOI and the bath(s).
-Concretely, it is almost always the case in those analyses that the initial state of the computational is statistically independent of the initial state of the external world generating the stream of inputs.
+Concretely, it is almost always the case in those analyses that the initial state of the computational machine is statistically independent of the initial state of the external world generating the stream of inputs.
 Accordingly, in our analysis we presume that the joint physical system is initially in a product distribution.

-Next, we need to specify the forward process dynamics, starting from such a product distribution.
-Since the dynamics of most of the machines considered in CS theory is deterministic, we restrict attention to computational systems that evolve deterministically (i.e., the joint dynamics over SOI and the baths are deterministic).
-As we discuss below, this does not restrict the applicability of our framework; by exploiting the random initialization of the baths, we can implement a stochastic computational machine even though we use deterministic dynamics over the entire computational system.